SoftwareAG/c8y-docs/content/device-management-application/grouping-devices-bundle/managing-devices-in-groups.md

 ### To unassign a device {#to-unassign-a-device}

-Hover over the respective device you want to unassign and click the unassign icon at the right.
+Hover over the respective device you want to unassign and click the unassign icon <i class="dlt-c8y-icon-link-off text-primary"></i> at the right.

 Unassigning a device does not delete the device, subdevices or any associated data.
 The device is only removed from this group.